Our faculty members work closely with the residents and share with them

 The final block is spent at Overton Brooks VAMC in Shreveport.
 The resident works with an upper level resident to conduct the VA clinic as well as perform numerous plastic surgery cases and cataract surgeries as primary surgeon.
 All PGY-3 residents begin a step-wise approach to cataract surgery in July of their PGY-3 year.
 The aim is to provide a gradual and guided introduction to cataract surgery.
 All residents get approximately one cataract per week as primary surgeon and the opportunity to watch 10-20 surgeries performed by upper level residents and attendings.
 After completing their PGY-3 year our residents have performed about 40 cataract surgeries as primary surgeon!

 This year is also made up of a series of 3 month rotations.
 During this year, there is a tremendous focus on refining the residents' surgical skills and great effort is made to ensure that each resident becomes proficient with even the most difficult cataract cases.
 The residents perform vitreo-retinal cases, glaucoma cases, oculuoplastics, and cornea cases.
 The residents rotate at Overton Brooks VAMC, Ochsner LSU Health Shreveport, and Monroe Medical Center at Ochsner LSU Health Shreveport in Monroe, LA.
-Each resident holds the responsibility of chief resident during her/his rotation at Ochsner LSU Health Shreveport.
+Each resident holds the responsibility of chief resident during the rotation at Ochsner LSU Health Shreveport.

 During this year, the residents focus on improving their surgical skills, as well as, mentoring and teaching junior residents.